nilesh-DevOps/Weffer_testplan/README.md

 --------------Input file---
 The input file abcd.csv is in config folder

+1. First row is header.
+2. If you want to select multiple position then write QA:Node where in ":" is the separater

 -------------Output file------
 The output file spark.html is in target/new_report folder